Periodically refreshed quantum thermal machines: Quantum thermodynamics of the PReB process

 During the $m$th step, the only change in energy and number of particles in the baths occur in the finite-size chains attached to the system during that step because the corresponding residual baths are left unaffected during the time interval $\tau$ (see Fig.~\ref{fig:schematic}).
 Further, the only time-dependence in the Hamiltonian during this step is the switching on and off of the coupling to the corresponding finite-size chains.
 Using the above facts, it is possible to write the thermodynamic quantities for the $m$th step in terms of quantities calculated by using one copy of the finite-size chains for each bath.
 To this end, we define the corresponding Hamiltonian

-where $\hat{H}_{B_{\ell m}}$ is the Hamiltonian of the finite-size chain of the $\ell$th bath that is connected to the system during the $m$th step, and $\hat{H}_{SB_{\ell m}}$ is the corresponding system-bath coupling.
+where $\hat{H}_{B_{\ell m}}$ is the Hamiltonian of the finite-size chain of $\ell$th bath that affects the system during the $m$th step, and $\hat{H}_{SB_{\ell m}}$ is the corresponding system-bath coupling.
 The $m$th step of PReB is then given by